fl4p/fugu-mppt-firmware/README.md

 The tracking consists of 3 phases:

 1. Global scan
-2. Fast tracking (observe+perturb)
+2. Fast tracking (observe & perturb)
-3. Slow tracking (observe+perturb)
+3. Slow tracking (observe & perturb)

-The controller starts with a global scan.
-It starts with a duty cycle 0 and linearly increases it while capturing the maximum power point (MPP) until one of these conditions are met: input under-voltage, output over-voltage, over-current, 100% duty cycle.
+The controller starts with a global scan, at a duty cycle of 0 and linearly increases it while capturing the maximum power point (MPP) until one of these conditions are met: input under-voltage, output over-voltage, over-current, 100% duty cycle.